ibm-cloud-docs/containers/cs_ingress.md

         </tr>
         </tbody></table>

     3. Create the Ingress resource for your cluster.
-If your apps are exposed by services in different namespaces in one cluster, ensure the resource deploys into the same namespace as the app services that you specified in the resource.
+If your apps are exposed by services in different namespaces in one cluster, ensure that the resource deploys into the same namespace as the app services that you specified in the resource.

         ```
         kubectl apply -f myingressresource.yaml [-n <namespace>]